dreaminforce/LWCLab/README.md

 Credentials are sent only to your local API server and are never stored.

 ## Daily Workflow Tips
 - Every time you generate, the files in `src/modules/gen/preview` are overwritten.
-I've added them to gitIgnore so that they don't bug you on every refresh.
+I've added them to `.gitignore` so that they don't bug you on every refresh.
 - The API sanitises generated markup to enforce valid LWC semantics; check the terminal logs if a prompt fails.
+- The UI remembers your model selection in `sessionStorage`, so your provider choice survives refreshes.

 ## Troubleshooting
 - Missing API key?
-The API server will exit with "401 Unauthorized" style errors; double-check `.env` and restart.
+The API server will exit with provider-specific errors; double-check `.env` and restart.
-- Model errors from OpenAI appear in the API console; inspect the stack trace there first.
+- Model errors bubble up in the API console (either from OpenAI or Gemini); inspect the stack trace there first.
 - Port clashes on 3000 or 3001?
 Stop the conflicting service or update the scripts in `package.json` to use open ports.

 ## Roadmap